nikitavoloboev/data/docs/programming-languages/swift/swift-libraries/swift-libraries.md

 - [ComposableOpenURL](https://github.com/Shimmur/composable-open-url) - State-driven URL opening for The Composable Architecture.
 - [CertificateSigningRequest](https://github.com/cbaker6/CertificateSigningRequest) - Generate a certificate signing request (CSR) programmatically on iOS/macOS/watchOS/tvOS devices.
 - [HypervisorKit](https://github.com/spevans/hypervisor-kit) - Swift library providing an interface for writing X86 hypervisors on macOS (Hypervisor.framework) and Linux (KVM).
+- [WebPKit](https://github.com/TimOliver/WebPKit) - Framework that extends a variety of Cocoa APIs with capabilities for encoding and decoding WebP files for all of Apple's platforms.

 ## Other (not lib)